timculbert/relaxo/README.md

 contacts.php - /relaxo/contacts/ - Read/Write
 ```

-To test PUT, POST and DELETE requests you can use my RESTester tool (link to come).
+To test PUT, POST and DELETE requests you can use my REST test tool (link to come).